tegarajipangestu/audio-storage/README.md

 # audio-storage

 audio-storage is a backend service for uploading, storing, converting, and retrieving audio files.
 It utilizes MinIO (S3-compatible storage) to store audio files and PostgreSQL to manage metadata.
-Files are converted to `.m4a` (AAC) upon upload and can be retrieved in different formats.
+Files are converted to `.m4a` upon upload and can be retrieved in different formats.

 ## Features